jfsax/kafka-basics/README.md

 # kafka basics
-How to setup, run and send/consume messages in Kafka
+how to setup, run and send/consume messages in Kafka

-# kafka basics

 ## download & setup
 - https://kafka.apache.org/downloads